rubenmoor/TutorialMPBasics/README.md

 * How to have more than one local player and should I bother?
 * What is `ULocalPlayer` good for and how does it relate to `GameInstance` and the usual suspects `PlayerState` and `PlayerController`?
 * How to elegantly use closures for callbacks of asynchronous functions?
+* TODO: When and how to use the replication feature *exactly*?

 And this [Local Player Context](https://docs.unrealengine.com/4.27/en-US/API/Runtime/Engine/Engine/FLocalPlayerContext/) looks useful.
 Let's actually go ahead and use it.